Nokia 8210: D-AMPS (TDMA)/AMPS – Nokia 8260, 8265, and 8265i

-CDMA2000 – Nokia 8270
+CDMA2000 – Nokia 8270 and 8277

 Nokia 8270 is a related CDMA2000 model with a similar design to the Asian-market Nokia 8250.
 It operates on the CDMA2000 1900 frequency.
 Like the 8250, the 8270 features a blue backlight.
 However, it does not feature an infrared port.
 In its time, this phone was a great hit with many people.
-It had a cult status in the early 2000s Australia and New Zealand due to its size and backlight, and was known for this as "Nokia-Blue".
+It had a cult status in the early 2000s Australia and New Zealand due to its size and backlight, and was nicknamed "Nokia Blue".

+Another CDMA2000 version of Nokia 8270 is Nokia 8277, designed for the South Korean market.

 Reception and legacy

 Nokia 8210 continued to be in popular demand well into 2010s by people who want a small phone with long battery life, but with no modern non-mobile connectivity that could be used for tracking, such as the mobile Internet, Wi-Fi, Bluetooth, and NFC.
 The only wireless option is infrared, allowing for an easy exchange of contacts between compatible devices.
 As a result, Nokia 8210 and like models command a greater price in the aftermarket.

+The 8210 was succeeded by the Nokia 8310 in 2001.